JosephMonge/TicTacToe-/README.md

 Game Setup

 initializeGame: Sets up the initial game state, event listeners, and default player.

 Single Player Mode

-playerBtn1.addEventListener("click"): Reloads the page and triggers the computer move.
+playerBtn1.addEventListener("click") Reloads the page and triggers the computer move.
 randomPc: Selects a random empty cell for the computer's move.

-Cell Click Handling
 cellClicked: Handles cell click events, updates the game state, and checks for a winner.

-Cell Update
-updateCell(cell, index): Updates the clicked cell with the current player's symbol.
+updateCell(cell, index) Updates the clicked cell with the current player's symbol.

-Player Change
 changePlayer: Switches the current player and updates the status display.

-Win Check
 checkWinner: Checks for winning conditions, updates scores, and declares the winner.

-Restart Game
 restartGame: Reloads the page to restart the game.

 Two Player Mode